 Step 10 in Figure 4 allows the home network AAA servers to use different mechanisms to authenticate the user after the initial TLS association is performed to create a secure tunnel to complete the user authentication.
-The flow shown below illustrates how MSCHAPv2 [RFC 2759] can be used by the client and the home network AAA server to allow user and home network authentication.
-This flow will show the EAP-TTLS messaging between the client and the visited network and the RADIUS messaging between the visited network and the home network.
-In the visited network, the over the air messages are protected by the TLS tunnel that has been established.
-Between the visited network and the home network, a form of security, such as, IPSec is used to transfer the RADIUS messages.
+Figure 5 illustrates how MSCHAPv2 [RFC 2759] can be used by the client and the home network AAA server to allow user and home network authentication.
+This flow will show the EAP-TTLS messaging between the client and the home network.
+User authentication messages are protected by the TLS tunnel as they are sent across the over-the-air visited network and RADIUS interface.